-U.S. works to keep China on board in Ukraine conflict
+U.S. warns China not to assist Russia

 At Monday’s session, Sullivan and Yang also discussed North Korea, as well as the importance of keeping lines of communication between their two nations open, officials said.

-And asked about Biden’s possible European trip — first reported by NBC News — Psaki said the administration has made no final decision but signaled that any such visit would involve shoring up NATO and other Western countries.
+Asked about Biden’s possible European trip — first reported by NBC News — Psaki said the administration has made no final decision but signaled that any such visit would involve shoring up NATO and other Western countries.

 “We are, of course, closely engaged with our NATO partners and European allies … about the next steps in diplomacy — whether that’s providing additional humanitarian or security assistance or the mechanics for future conversations,” Psaki said.